Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/audio.md

             IEnumerable<AudioSampleFormat> supportedFormats = usbOutputDevice.GetSupportedSampleFormats();
             ```

-        2. Choose one of the supported sample formats, then set it with the `SetSampleFormat()` method:
+        2. Select one of the supported sample formats, then set it with the `SetSampleFormat()` method:

             ```csharp
             usbOutputDevice.SetSampleFormat(AudioSampleFormat.S16LE);